Dichotomy.ai, genesis

 While we do not typically think about our parents getting older, this process is irreversible and inevitable.

-My situation isn’t unique, but rather becoming a megatrend in most developed regions of the world.
-People are living longer, while the wealth gap causes people to have less kids.
+This situation isn’t unique to any one family, but rather represents a megatrend affecting most developed regions worldwide.
+People are living longer, while economic factors influence family size and structure.
 The result is called the Demographic Inversion.
 According to the UN world population projections, by 2030, there will be more 70-year-olds than there are 20-year-olds.
-Less young people to take care of the old, will create disparate ratios of care-workers to those in need.
+Fewer young people available to provide care will create disparate ratios of care-workers to those in need.

-The challenge is to create a system which allows seniors to age comfortably and gracefully, through assistive technology, while not depending on substantial number of human care-workers.
-Such a system supplies Dignity Independence to seniors.
-Building it is both an urgent challenge for my own family, and a looming challenge for society at large.
+The challenge is to create a system which allows seniors to age comfortably and gracefully, through assistive technology, while not depending on substantial numbers of human care-workers.
+Such a system provides Dignity and Independence to seniors.
+Building it is both an urgent personal priority and a looming challenge for society at large.

 population projections